MecGlandorff/C_Spine_fracture_dection_S2/README.md

 Training is launched via the script entrypoint:

-python scripts/train.py --config configs/train.yaml
+So to run, type in terminal: "python scripts/train.py --config configs/train.yaml"

 ### Key Characteristics of project

 * Patient-level train/validation split
   (no overlap of StudyInstanceUID between sets)
 * Focal loss with an automatically derived alpha
-* Vertebra-specific sample weighting to compensate for more commonly fractured vertebrae
+* Different weighting per vertabreato compensate for more commonly or less commonly fractured vertebrae
 * Threshold selection on validation data
 * Configuration snapshot is saved per run